-- (c) On December 27, 2023, AOF was deregistered and struck off from the register of Accounting and Corporate Regulatory Authority of Singapore. - On August 28, 2024, 100 shares representing 100% interest in OIF was transferred to the Company from Mr. Huang Chuan, representing that the acquisition pursuant to the novation agreement dated December 1, 2023 was affected.
-No performance-based consideration was paid as OIF did not achieve a positive NPAT. - (d) On November 1, 2021, the Company announced that it will miss its filing deadline of October 28, 2021 (the "Filing Deadline"), to file its audited annual financial statements and accompanying management's discussion and analysis and related Chief Executive Officer and Chief Financial Officer certifications for the year ended June 30, 2021 (collectively, the "Annual Filings").
+- (b) On August 28, 2024, 100 shares representing 100% interest in OIF was transferred to the Company from Mr. Huang Chuan, representing that the acquisition pursuant to the novation agreement dated December 1, 2023 as disclosed in Note 5(a) was affected.
+No performance-based consideration was paid as OIF did not achieve a positive NPAT. - (c) On November 1, 2021, the Company announced that it will miss its filing deadline of October 28, 2021 (the "Filing Deadline"), to file its audited annual financial statements and accompanying management's discussion and analysis and related Chief Executive Officer and Chief Financial Officer certifications for the year ended June 30, 2021 (collectively, the "Annual Filings").
 As a result of not filing the Annual Filings by the Filing Deadline, the Company became subject to a cease trade order (the "CTO") issued by the British Columbia Securities Commission (the "BCSC") that will prohibit the trading in all securities of the Company by securityholders of the Company and will remain in effect until revoked by the BCSC.